greenelab/ponyo/README.md

 ```

 ## Types of simulations
-There are 3 types of simulations that ponyo allows:
+There are 3 types of simulations that ponyo implements:

 | Name | Description |
 | :--- | :---------- |